Career Regret: Why You Feel Behind & What To Do Next

 Assumption 4: "I need perfect clarity before I act."

 Clarity usually comes after action.
 Not massive action-small reversible tests.
-If you want a structured starting point, use the Career Clarity Quiz.
+If you want a structured starting point, use the Take free career snapshot quiz.

 Assumption 5: "A big risky jump is the only way out."